 Rights vs. Duties

-The distinction between rights and duties forms the foundation for understanding the divergent legal implications of assignment and delegation in contract law.
-Rights transfer involves the contractual party conveying their entitlement to receive benefits or performance to a third party.
-Conversely, duties obligation pertains to the responsibility to fulfill contractual promises, which may be delegated to another party.
-This fundamental difference shapes the nature of these transactions:
+The distinction between rights and duties is foundational to understanding assignment and delegation in contract law.
+Rights transfer involves conveying your entitlement to receive benefits or performance to a third party.
+Duties delegation involves transferring your responsibility to fulfill contractual promises to another party.
+This difference shapes every aspect of the transaction:

 1. Rights transfer permits the assignee to enforce the contract directly against the obligor.